-There are signs, however, that retailers are finding competitive advantage in promoting dual fuel offerings to customers, and some are actively promoting gas alone.
 More generally, the promotional baton is being picked up by Gas New Zealand, a recently-formed gas sector group representing GANZ and the LPG Association of New Zealand.

-The Consumer Energy Options report (Page 15) and the Gas Supply and Demand Scenarios 2012-2027 report (Page 18) are also intended to provide supporting information for industry marketing efforts.
+The Consumer Energy Options report (Page 15) and the Long-term Gas Supply and Demand Scenarios 2016 - Update report (Page 17) are also intended to provide supporting information for industry marketing efforts.